xv/pixelbox/README.md

 ### Using the Control Directly

 > [!CAUTION]
 > `PixelMagnifier` uses unmanaged resources and implements `IDisposable`.
-Call `Dispose()` when the control is no longer needed to properly release its resources.
+Call `Dispose()` when the control is no longer needed to properly release resources it holds.

 ```xml
 <Window x:Class="DemoApp.MainWindow"